 Bona fide resident for part of a year.
 Once you have established bona fide residence in a foreign country for an uninterrupted period that includes an entire tax year, you will qualify as a bona fide resident for the period starting with the date you actually began the residence and ending with the date you abandon the foreign residence.
-Therefore, you could qualify as a bona fide resident for part of a tax year.
+You could qualify as a bona fide resident for part of a tax year.

 Example.
-You were a bona fide resident of England from March 1, 1992, through September 14, 1994.
-On September 15, 1994, you returned to the United States.
-Since you were a bona fide resident of a foreign country for all of 1993, you qualify as a bona fide resident from March 1, 1992, through September 14, 1994.
+You were a bona fide resident of England from March 1, 1993, through September 14, 1995.
+On September 15, 1995, you returned to the United States.
+Since you were a bona fide resident of a foreign country for all of 1994, you qualify as a bona fide resident from March 1, 1993, through September 14, 1995.